 The International Code of Marketing of Breastmilk Substitutes from the World Health Organization (the Code) covers marketing and promotion of products meant to substitute for breastfeeding.
-It does not ban their sale or use; it simply restricts their promotion.
+It does not ban their sale or use; it simply restricts how they may be promoted and marketed in order to protect the health of infants and young children by supporting breastfeeding/nursing.

 LLLI fully supports the International Code of Marketing of Breastmilk Substitutes and subsequent World Health Assembly resolutions.